 - Cacao Bliss is an organic superfood elixir blend made with ceremonial-grade unprocessed cacao with turmeric, MCT oil, Lucuma, coconut, Himalayan Sea salt, cinnamon bark powder, monk fruit extract, mesquite, and black pepper.
 This superfood elixir blend is gluten-free, non-dairy, vegan, keto, paleo, USDA organic, soy free, non-GMO and so delicious.

-Although you could use regular unsweetened cocoa powder, we have been adding Cacao Bliss in our chocolate cherry smoothies and our afternoon coffee for a healthy boost of energy in the middle of the day.
+Although you could use regular unsweetened cocoa powder, we have been adding Cacao Bliss in our Chocolate Covered Frozen Fruit and our Iced Bumblebee Coffee for a healthy boost of energy in the middle of the day.
 If you would like to give Cacao Bliss a try, enter the promo code “CUISINE” on checkout to receive 15% off your online order.

 - Bananas – Use ripe bananas as they give this Mexican smoothie a delicious natural sweetness.
 If you want your smoothie thick, use frozen bananas.